Basilar invagination

 Basilar invagination is invagination (infolding) of the base of the skull that occurs when the top of the C2 vertebra migrates upward.
 It can cause narrowing of the foramen magnum (the opening in the skull where the spinal cord passes through to the brain).
 It also may press on the lower brainstem.

 This is similar to Chiari malformation.
 That, however, is usually present at birth.

-Signs and symptoms

-Symptoms vary depending on whether the spinal cord, brain stem, nerves, or blood supply is affected by the pressure.

-Symptoms become apparent when the neck is bent.
-They include: